Luigi von Kunits: The Toronto Symphony Orchestra

 On April 23, 1923, at five p.m. the New Symphony Orchestra, with von Kunits at the baton, made its debut in Massey Hall.
 With an initial complement of some sixty players, it soon became the eighty-five member Toronto Symphony Orchestra in 1927, offering full-length concerts.
 After successful tours in Canada and the United States, audiences got bigger.
 Von Kunits brought the orchestra recognition and wide appeal.
 The excellence of his string section became the envy of other orchestras.
 Stokowski invited two of his pupils, Gesensway and Manny Roth, to join the Philadelphia Orchestra.
 By drawing into it some of the world's finest instrumentalists, Stokowski succeeded in creating the distinctive "Philadelphia sound" which brought his orchestra international acclaim.
 Other von Kunits's pupils of note were the U.S. composer Charles Wakefield Cadman, long-forgotten violinist and recording pioneer Vera Barstow, Canadian composers and violinists Harry Adaskin, Murray Adaskin, Maurice Solway, Eugene Kash, Grace McDonald.
 Indeed, von Kunits shaped a generation of string players, some of whom continued to play with the Toronto Symphony Orchestra in 1980.

 After nine years of struggle to win a place for a first-rate orchestra in Canada, von Kunits died on October 8, 1931.

-Von Kunits left behind a tradition of dedicated musicianship and a solid framework of two potentially fine orchestras—the Pittsburgh Symphony and the Toronto Symphony—an achievement often overlooked today.
+Von Kunits left behind a tradition of musicianship and a framework of two potentially fine orchestras—the Pittsburgh Symphony and the Toronto Symphony.
 Conductor Sir Adrian Boult of the London Philharmonic Orchestra once said of von Kunits that he was "rehearsing a soul without a body."

 Many distinguished musicians were his pupils, including Vera Barstow, Murray Adaskin, Arthur Hartmann, Alberto Guerrero, Grace McDonald, and others.